Do You Have a Judgment Against You?

 - Black lung benefits.

-There is also familial property exemptions that protect household objects and family members.
+There are also familial property exemptions that protect household objects and family members.
 Those include:

 - Religious texts,